Lateral response of a layered material with interlayer friction: Introduction

 \section{Introduction}

-Although the rheology of soft materials is an important subject, their nonlinear viscoelasticity as well as their linear viscoelastic behaviors are not fully understood.
+Although the rheology of soft materials is an important subject, their nonlinear viscoelasticity as well as linear viscoelastic behaviors are not fully understood.
 For a structurally homogeneous material, the linear viscoelasticity can be characterized by the frequency-dependent complex modulus $G^{\ast}(\omega)$.
 Typical soft materials, however, contain mesoscopic internal structures that can deform under weak external fields, leading to unique viscoelastic behaviors~\cite{LarsonBook,WittenBook}.
-These internal structures play essential roles for the mechanical response at low-frequencies, while the molecular interactions control the high-frequency response~\cite{Fredrickson96}.
-For example, we previously discussed the rheological properties of the thermotropic smectic liquid crystal with focal conic domains from the viewpoint of structural rheology~\cite{Fujii14,Fujii_2,Fujii_3,Fujii_1,Lu_2}.

-To describe the internal mesoscopic structures of soft materials, a coupling between elastic and viscous components have been often considered.
+These internal structures play essential roles for the mechanical response at low-frequencies, whereas the molecular interactions control the high-frequency response.
+To describe the internal mesoscopic structures of soft materials, a coupling mechanism between elastic and viscous components have been often considered.
 In the two-fluid model for a polymer gel, for instance, the consisting polymer network is represented by an elastic material and the solvent is described as a viscous fluid~\cite{deGennes76a,deGennes76b}.

-To explain the anomalous frequency dependence of the complex modulus of the lamellar structure in block copolymers, Kawasaki and Onuki considered the coupling between the bending elasticity of the lamellar layers and the viscosity of the surrounding fluid~\cite{Kawasaki90}.
-It is also known that the dynamics of a lipid bilayer is governed by the bending elasticity of the membrane and the hydrodynamics of the surrounding viscous fluid~\cite{Seifert93,Okamoto16}.
+The mechanical response of a layered material such as the smectic phase in liquid crystals~\cite{Colby97,Lu08,Fujii1,Fujii3,Fujii2,Fujii4} or the lamellar phase in diblock copolymers~\cite{Fredrickson96}.
+In the experiments, the orientation of the stacked layers can be controlled by various methods.
+For example, the lamellar structure in block copolymers can be oriented in the flow direction under a weak shear flow, while it becomes perpendicular to the flow for a strong shear flow~\cite{Fredrickson96}.
+To explain the anomalous frequency dependence of the complex modulus of the lamellar structure in block copolymers~\cite{Fredrickson96,Bates84,Rosedale90,Bates90}, Kawasaki and Onuki considered the coupling between the bending elasticity of the lamellar layers and the viscosity of the surrounding fluid~\cite{Kawasaki90}.